RedHatQE/carbon/docs/users/output.rst

           run another task with this given file.
 It removes the need from starting a whole run over from the beginning.
         - File

+    *   - <included_scenario_name>_results.yml
+        - The updated scenario descriptor file for included scenario (created by carbon) This allows the users to use this file to include it in other scenarios as needed to eliminate common provisioning,orchestration,execute steps [NOTE : This file is generated only when a scenario is present in the *include* section]
+        - File